PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 * `CalculationMethod.linear`: It will be more accurate when most of the load/generation types are of constant impedance.
 * `CalculationMethod.linear_current`: It will be more accurate when most of the load/generation types are constant power or constant current.
-Batch calculations here will be faster because matrix prefacorization is possible.
+Batch calculations here will be faster because matrix prefactorization is possible.

 ## State estimation calculation